Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

    :widths: 70, 70, 30
    :header-rows: 1

+The analyzer runs through the code at incremental speed increases (``N_step``) to determine the failure speed and material.
+Since this analyzer only provides an estimate of RPM failure speed, the user is advised to use a coarse `N_step` value (such as 1000 RPM) to speed up the analysis.
+For the `node` value, the user can also adjust accordingly based on their machine rotor size.
+In addition, the user should consider implementating a factor of safety for the machine speed limit in their design.

 The following code demonstrates how to initialize the ``SPM_RotorSpeedLimitProblem`` class.
 The values used by the ``mat_dict`` are representative of typical values used by this analyzer.
 This assumes 1045 carbon steel for the rotor shaft, M19 29-gauge laminated steel for the rotor core, N40 neodymium magnets, and carbon fiber